WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Liliaceae (Lily Family)

-Not long after snow melt, Glacier Lilies are found in large showy colonies but they may also appear scattered through open woods and meadows.
-Their distinctive bright yellow reflexed petals are eye-catching and poetic.
+Not long after snow melt, Glacier Lilies are found in large showy colonies or scattered through open woods and meadows.
+Their distinctive bright yellow reflexed tepals are eye-catching and poetic.

 "Erythro" is Greek for "red" and may refer to the color of some species (not in our area) or to the more often found red anthers.

-Meriwether Lewis collected the first specimen of this plant in present-day Idaho near the Clearwater River in 1806.
-Frederick Pursh named it in 1814.
+Meriwether Lewis collected the first specimen of this plant in present-day Idaho along the Lolo Trail near the Clearwater River June 15, 1806.
+Frederick Pursh named this species in 1814.

 Erythronium grandiflorum